 Von Kazmaier Kennel

-Located in NW South Dakota
+Located NW of Rapid City, South Dakota ~ German Shepherd Dogs

 When people see our dogs, or us out with our dogs, the First Question We Are Always Asked: Do You Have Puppies For Sale?
 Are You German Shepherd Dog Breeders?